Kevinpgalligan/KevingalWebsite/pages/blog/recurse.md

 Next up was the pair programming interview.
 Beforehand, you're required to write a short program.
 During the interview, you then pair up with your interviewer to add a small feature to that program.
 I chose to write a toy version of Space Invaders, where the aliens were circles and the player was a rectangle.
 I also prepared by skimming [this](https://martinfowler.com/articles/on-pair-programming.html) article on pair programming.
 At the start of the interview, I spent a lot of time talking through my program from top to bottom.
 Maybe too much time, but the interviewer gave the go-ahead and could've interrupted me if I was taking too long.
 We then worked on adding the ability to shoot bullets, just about managing to complete the collision-detection logic before running out of time.
 The point of this interview isn't to complete the task, but to find out what you're like to work with, so I wasn't worried about how much progress I'd made.
 My approach was basically to talk through every single thing I was doing and to regularly prompt the interviewer for feedback.
 In practice, this meant I ended a lot of sentences by saying "if that makes sense" or "if that sounds good to you".

 I somehow ended up enjoying this interview a lot, despite being tired and sick with a headcold.
 The programming went smoothly, the interviewer was nice, and they were helpful in catching a bug or two.
 It is, in fact, fun to program with other people!
-Still, the pounding in my ears returned when I received the follow-up email today, and I once again felt a wave of relief and happiness when it turned out to be good news.
+Still, the pounding in my ears returned when I received the follow-up email today, and it was with relief and happiness that I read the good news.

 The whole process took 1 week.
 My batch starts on January 3rd.
 For accountability, I'm going to post a weekly update, so stay tuned!
 I'm looking forward to meeting cool programmers and to 12 weeks of (hopefully) anxiety-free programming!

 ### Project Ideas
 Below are all the project ideas I have, grouped by the following categories: networking, systems, graphics, languages, software, workflow, music, computer science fundamentals, hacking, and maths & machine learning.
 (Yes, I have too many interests).
 I've compiled them over many years, from many different sources -- including my brain.

-There's no way I'll complete even half of them, so my plan is to do whatever makes me feel most excited on any particular day.
+There's no way I'll complete even half of them, so my plan is to do whatever makes me feel most excited on any particular day and see what happens.
 The projects I'm planning to start with are marked with a star emoji ⭐.
 If you have any suggestions or want to team up with me on any of these ideas, please let me know!

 ##### Networking
 * ⭐ Implement a BitTorrent client.